getgauge/documentation/test_code/java/java.md

 }
 ````

-* The text passed to the is the [step template](../step_name_template.mdd), whichis a simple representation of the step.
+* The text passed to the annotation is the [step template](../step_name_template.mdd), which is a simple representation of the step.
 * The Method can be written in **any java class** as long as it is in classpath.